 Par-Bake Flatbreads and Toast Walnuts

-Place flatbreads directly on oven rack and bake until lightly browned, 5-6 minutes.
+Place flatbreads directly on oven rack in hot oven and bake until lightly browned, 5-6 minutes.

 Carefully remove from oven and set on a clean work surface